Hinduja Family, in conducting its business activities for over 100

 Parmanand Deepchand Hinduja (1901-1971), and his strong belief

-that it was his 'dharma (duty) to work, so that he can give'.
+that it was his 'Dharma' to work to give, so that he can give.

 It was from Parmanand's experiences, instinct and belief in the need